kellyruthkimball/AU-data-spring2020/assignment1.md

 Clarity and accuracy = 5
 It was a dot map that visually captured how much land is used in certain ways across the united states.
 It was both in the headline and represented visually.
 This was indeed the most efficient way to navigate this kind of information, and the data seemed trustworthy and accurate.
 I give its accuracy a grade of 5 as well.
 I would recommend that the reporter verify these numbers using USDA data [here](https://www.ers.usda.gov/amber-waves/2017/december/a-primer-on-land-use-in-the-united-states/)

+1. Execution = 5
+The piece was beautifully executed, easy on the eyes, and very informative.
+The only part that worries me is the fact that this was all from a sinlge souce, not multiple.
+I would feel better about the data if it wer verifed by government institutions, not just studies/thinktanks.

-1. Quality = 5
+2. Quality = 5
 This graphic accomplishes every task of presenting, comparing, organizing and correlating.
 They did well in showing how much land these dots of information would take up with they were condensed and organized across the country geographically.
 And, in the article itself, it broke down the data points into further detailed graphics.
 It was a well-done article and set of data reporting!

-2. Type and Color = 5
+3. Type and Color = 5
 The type and color went beautifully with the publication brand colors and overall mood.
 Everything looked like it belonged together, leading the eye to the most important bits of information.
 The colors were complementary to each other and even matched how the colored hyperlinks and text color in the piece.
 Very well done!

-3. Creativity = 5
+4. Creativity = 5
 The map switched between showing where the type of land use was physically located on the map, and then condensed it to show what it would all look like it these categories were all together.
 It was a creative way for a reader to quickly visualize and understand how each data point if realistically distributed across the US.